Delph-Sunny/02-CSS-Bootstrap/README.md

 ## License

-Copyright (c) [2020] [DT].
+Copyright (c) 2020 DT.
 Everyone is permitted to use, copy, and modify verbatim copies of this document.

 ---
 [link]: https://delph-sunny.github.io/02-CSS-Bootstrap/